 The Articles of Association of TBS provide for TBS to be managed by its directors and for such directors to be appointed by ordinary resolution of the company.
 The directors of TBS have the right to appoint officers of TBS by resolution.

-The Articles of Association of TBS provide for a vote by a twothirds majority of all of the members entitled to vote to approve certain decisions.
+The Articles of Association of TBS provide for a vote by a two-thirds majority of all the members entitled to vote to approve certain decisions.

 The Shell Letter Agreement provides that for so long as the Shell Parent holds not less than 17.5% of the net economic interests in TBS, Atlantic Commercial Finance Inc. (now Enron South America LLC) will not vote its interests or permit its representatives on the board of directors to vote in favor of certain issues without the consent of SCHL.
 If SCHL does not consent to such vote, EEPB and its affiliates have the right to purchase all of SCHL’s interest in EPE, GasMat and TBS.

-Under the Downstream Agreement, Enron has the right to purchase all of SCHL’s interests in TBS in the case of disagreement regarding voting on major decisions; provided that the Enron affiliate (and any other quotaholder with which it has a voting agreement) and SCHL could have controlled such a vote.
+Under the Downstream Agreement, an Enron affiliate has the right to purchase all of SCHL’s interests in TBS in the case of disagreement regarding voting on major decisions; provided that the Enron affiliate (and any other quotaholder with which it has a voting agreement) and SCHL could have controlled such a vote.

 The Shell Letter Agreement provides that the right to contract spare capacity in the Bolivian Spur and the Brazilian Spur between approximately 102.99 MMMBtu/day and 285.33 MMMBtu/day of capacity (the “Initial Spare Capacity”) shall be reserved to EEPB affiliates and their designees until the fifth anniversary of the commencement of commercial operations of the Bolivian Spur and the Brazilian Spur (the “Availability Date”).
 If, prior to the Availability Date, SCHL desires to sign a firm transportation agreement with respect to the Initial Spare Capacity and EEPB affiliates and their designees do not intend to enter into a firm transportation agreement with respect to such capacity on or before the Availability Date, SCHL will have the right to sign a firm transportation agreement for the capacity.
-To the extent that EEPB affiliates or their designees have not entered into a firm transportation agreement with TBS before the Availability Date with respect to any of such capacity, such uncommitted capacity will be available to both SCHL and EEPB affiliates on a “first in-first served” basis.
+To the extent that EEPB affiliates or their designees have not entered into a firm transportation agreement with TBS before the Availability Date with respect to any such capacity, the uncommitted capacity will be available to both SCHL and EEPB affiliates on a “first in-first served” basis.

 The Shell Letter Agreement provides that the tariffs payable for the use of the Initial Spare Capacity and for expansion capacity in the Brazilian Spur above the Initial Spare Capacity by EEPB affiliates or SCHL will be equal to the regulated tariff at which a similar quantity of capacity would be made available to a third party, or, if the tariff is not subject to regulation, such tariff as would generate a 16% nominal rate of return on the incremental investment that would be required to obtain such quantity of capacity.